google/zetasql/docs/query-syntax.md

 +  [`k_threshold`][dp-k-threshold]: The number of entities that must contribute to a group in order for the group to be exposed in the results.
    `expression` must return an `INT64`.
-+  [`kappa` or `max_groups_contributed`][dp-kappa]: A positive integer identifying the limit on the number of groups that an entity is allowed to contribute to.
++  [`max_groups_contributed`][dp-max-groups]: A positive integer identifying the limit on the number of groups that an entity is allowed to contribute to.
    This number is also used to scale the noise for each group. `expression` must be a literal and return an `INT64`.
 + [`privacy_unit_column`][dp-privacy-unit-id]: The column that represents the privacy unit column.
 Replace `column_name` with the path expression for the column.
 The first identifier in the path can start with either a table name or a column name that is visible in the `FROM` clause.

-Important: Avoid using `kappa` as it is soon to be depreciated.
-Instead, use `max_groups_contributed`.
++ [`group_selection_strategy`][dp-group-selection-strategy]: Determines how
+  differential privacy is applied to groups.

 Note: `delta` and `k_threshold` are mutually exclusive; `delta` is preferred over `k_threshold`.